 Posture and GERD

-- Avoiding compression of the abdomen
+- Avoiding compression of the abdomen, including tight waistbands

-- Using ergonomic support during desk work
+- Using ergonomic support during extended desk work

-Pillar Four: Evidence-Based Natural Therapies
+Pillar Four: Evidence-Informed Natural Therapies

 Herbal and Nutritional Support